Srav8/Reactive.AzurePackages/README.md

 ```
 Important Points
 ----------------
-       As this is considered as the tight skin on top of the `WindowsAzure.Storage` sdk, it doesn't take additional responsibilities on input data.
-It is a pass through layer and provides reactive api to the caller.
-Additional customized layers can be added as decorators to this.
+       As this is considered as the tight skin on top of the `WindowsAzure.Storage` sdk,
+       it doesn't take additional responsibilities on input data.
+It is a pass through
+       layer and provides reactive api to the caller.
+Additional customized layers can be a
+       dded as decorators to this.
 * Validation of parameters like null or empty table name are delegated to sdk
 * Validation of common partition key and batch size of 100 is delegated to sdk.
 * Utilities are provided to serialize and deserialzie business entities to/from table entities using `TableEntity` class.
 Test project contains examples of its usage